-If you have federal Direct student loans—rather than Perkins loans or FFEL loans, which are no longer available—you may be eligible for one of the four income-driven repayment (IDR) plans.
-Under these plans, your loan servicer extends your repayment term to 20 to 25 years and caps your monthly payments at a percentage of your discretionary income.
+If you have federal Direct student loans (rather than Perkins loans or FFEL loans, which are no longer available), you may be eligible for one of the four income-driven repayment (IDR) plans.
+Under these plans, your loan servicer extends your repayment term to either 20 or 25 years and caps your monthly payments at a percentage of your discretionary income.

 According to Federal Student Aid, most borrowers qualify for at least one of the four IDR plans.
 Some people will even qualify for a payment as low as $0 due to their income and family size.

 If you can’t afford your payments, IDR plans can give you much-needed relief.
 However, it’s important to know that IDR plans can cost you a lot of money over time.
 Because your loan servicer extends your repayment term, you’ll end up paying much more in interest than you would under a 10-year Standard Repayment Plan.

 To be on an IDR plan, you must “recertify” your income and family size each year.
 Depending on your income and specific plan, your payments could increase over time, in some cases to more than the amount you would be paying under the 10-year Standard Repayment Plan.

 For example, pretend you have $39,400 in student loans at 5.05 percent.
 You have an income of $30,000 and are single.
 Under a Standard Repayment Plan, your monthly payment would be $420.
 By the time you repaid your loan, you will have paid back a total of $50,379.

 If you signed up for the Revised Pay as You Earn Plan (REPAYE), one of the four IDR plans, your monthly payment would start out at just $98.
 However, it rises over the course of 25 years.

 Toward the end of your repayment term, your monthly payment would skyrocket to $539.
 Worse, you’ll repay a total of $77,761.
 You’ll pay over $27,000 more in interest due to the longer repayment term.